vivaxgen/MicroHaps/README.md

 git pull
 python setup.py install
 ```
-## Running the MicroHaplotype pipeline on local devices and private servers (not ADA)
+## Running the MicroHaplotype pipeline on local devices and private servers
 Running the MicroHaplotype pipeline carries out both quality control of raw read data, as well as downstream processing, including DADA 2.

 Run the below command to generate a sample file for the pipeline in the sirectory containing your raw FASTQ reads.